alexiusvdt/code-review8/README.md

 ## Setup/Installation Requirements

-* Clone this repo & navigate to the root directory
+* Clone this repo & navigate to the `BakeryOrders` directory
-* open a command line prompt
+* open a command line interface within the BakeryOrders directory and run the following commands:
-* build the project using $dotnet build
+* build the project using `dotnet build`
-* execute code with $dotnet run
+* execute code with `dotnet run`

+## Testing instructions

+* To run tests, first install/setup as detailed above
+* navigate to the `BakeryOrders.Tests` directory and open a command line interface
+* run tests by executing `dotnet test`
+* if additional tests are required, first modify the existing test file within the correct folder before running `dotnet test` again

 ## Known Bugs